ringarochkryss/artstore/README.md

 * **admin:** The Django Admin is a important part of this site as it's intended to be used by both artists and gallery owners.
-The admin has got colors to match the pink theme on the main site, as well as som pink dots.
+The admin has got colors to match the pink theme on the main site, as well as some pink dots.
 The events site in admin is styled as a calendar through a Django App called Events.
-There is one group for artists and gallerists in admin holding certain rights to edit certing functions in admin.
+There is one group for artists and gallerists in admin holding certain rights to edit certain functions in admin.

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features